57th Weapons Squadron: World War II

 Activated in late 1942 under I Troop Carrier Command as a Douglas C-47 Skytrain troop carrier squadron.
-Deployed to the Southwest Pacific Area (SWPA), being assigned to Seventh Air Force in New Guinea.
+Deployed to the Southwest Pacific Area, being assigned to Seventh Air Force in New Guinea.
 The ground echelon left Baer Field on 17 June 1943 and arrived at the Port Moresby Airfield Complex on 31 July.

 The 57th moved on 2 August 1943 to the Dobodura Airfield Complex, New Guinea and two days later flew the first mission to Salamaua.
 Soon after arriving in New Guinea the squadron received the name "Biscuit Bomber" (The name Biscuit Bomber comes from the dropping of food and ammunition to forward locations during WWII).
 Transported troops, supplies, and equipment to forward bases on New Guinea, New Britain, the Solomon Islands, and the Admiralty Islands.
 On 2 September, nine of the 57th's planes dropped 90,000 pounds of ammunition, food and equipment to allied troops in the area.
 Until 23 December 1943, the unit made flights to several locations in New Guinea, as well as Port Moresby and Australia.
 After 16 October, the air echelon operated from Port Moresby, with the rest of the squadron moving there on 20 December 1943.